UMD-INST377/Group-Project-Base/README.md

 3. In the second terminal run `npm test`.

 ## Server application APIs
-/apiRoutes - API route for course grades and GPA data.
+`/media` -API route for showing the different types of media.
+- GET
 # Known Bugs and Future Development
 ## Bugs
 - Users are currently able to directly alter the database.
 The make a suggestion needs to have a security blanket where only Admins can enter or delete content.